customerio/customerio-node/README.md

 - `transactional_message_id`: the ID of the transactional message you want to send, or the `body`, `from`, and `subject` of a new message.
 - `to`: the email address of your recipients
-- an `identifiers` object containing the `id` of your recipient.
-If the `id` does not exist, Customer.io will create it.
+- an `identifiers` object containing the email and/or `id` of your recipient.
+If the person you reference by email or ID does not exist, Customer.io creates them.
 - a `message_data` object containing properties that you want reference in your message using Liquid.
 - You can also send attachments with your message.
 Use `attach` to encode attachments.